Plots

 Explore Alternatives: Use Partial Sale and Usufruct

-In addition to the traditional sale, there are alternative models that might be considered in the event of inheritance.
-These include partial sales with life interest, reverse mortgages, and renting instead of selling.
+In addition to traditional sales, there are also alternative models that can be considered in the event of inheritance.
+These include partial sale with usufruct rights, reverse mortgage, and renting instead of selling.

-Partial Sale with Life Interest: Advantages and Disadvantages
+Partial Sale with Usufruct Rights: Advantages and Disadvantages

-In a partial sale with life interest, you only sell part of your property and retain the right to use it for the rest of your life.
-This allows you to release capital without having to fully relinquish the property.
-The life interest is recorded in the land register and protects you from a sale by the new owner.
-However, the partial sale affects the value of the remaining property and may complicate future inheritance.
-More information on this topic can be found on the Heimkapital website.
+In a partial sale with usufruct rights, you sell only part of your property and retain the right to use it for the rest of your life.
+This allows you to release capital without having to completely give up the property.
+The usufruct right is recorded in the land register and protects you from a sale by the new owner.
+However, the partial sale impacts the value of the remaining property and may complicate future inheritance.
+On the Heimkapital website, you can find more information on this topic.

-The partial sale with life interest is an intriguing option for heirs who need capital but do not want to sell the property completely.
-For example, you can use part of the sale proceeds for house renovations, retirement provision, or other investments.
+The partial sale with usufruct rights is an intriguing option for heirs who need capital but do not wish to sell the property entirely.
+You could, for example, use part of the sale proceeds for home renovation, retirement provision, or other investments.
 Meanwhile, you retain the usage rights and can continue living in your home.
-It's important to carefully weigh the pros and cons of this option and seek advice from an expert.
+It is important to carefully weigh the pros and cons of this option and seek advice from an expert.

 Reverse Mortgage: An Option for Older Heirs?